Cashmere Wright: Greece and Poland (2014–15)

 For the 2014–15 season, Wright signed with AEK Athens of the Greek A1.
 Wright was released by AEK on November 7, 2014.
 Wright signed with the Halifax Rainmen of NBL Canada but did not play.
 On January 6, 2015, he signed with Wilki Morskie Szczecin of the Polish Basketball League.

 Return to the Netherlands (2015–2016)

 On October 30, 2015, Wright was acquired by the Fort Wayne Mad Ants of the NBA Development League following a successful tryout with the team.
 However, he was waived on November 9 before playing for them.

 On December 2, 2015, Wright returned to the Netherlands when he signed a 1,5-year contract with Zorg en Zekerheid Leiden.

 On November 4, 2016, ZZ Leiden announced it had released Wright after he suffered from a season-ending knee injury.

+Coaching career

+In May 2021, Wright was hired as the head men's basketball coach at Clark Montessori High School in Cincinnati.
+In four years with the Cougars, Wright compiled a 37–56 record, with the team recording more wins than the last in each season.
+In 2024, the Cougars went 17–9 and reached the Division 5 regional finals, where they fell to Summit Country Day.

+Wright was hired by Walnut Hills High School to be their head men's basketball coach on April 28, 2025.